Kludex/python-multipart/README.md

 ## Why?

 Because streaming uploads are awesome for large files.
+Examples will be coming soon :)